Skip to main content

 1. The five-stage arc

 Stage 1 (Research) is the durable artifact; the later pillars are exposed as methods on the facade and as optional fields on the Research bundle.
 The bundle (contract/bundle.py) is the stage-1 artifact: demand plus optional competitors, positioning, landscape, assessment, ideation.
-The DESIGN stage is fully shipped (positioning, landscape, surface/UX, the visual design system, the logo mark, the styled marketing site, and a rendered-page design review — §7).
+The DESIGN stage is fully shipped (positioning, landscape, the visual design system, the logo mark, and a rendered-page design review — §7).
+Surface choice and the UX skeleton (screens) are now part of the BUILD stage’s BuildSpec, not a separate step.
 Shape-matching in BUILD is [planned — PR #57].

 2. The contract layer — the stable public API